 It is helpful to show that the accused is an upstanding citizen with a good job or is a good parent to their children.
 Character references from employers, neighbours, or other people in the community can help defend you in court.

 Programs to Resolve Conflict Outside of the Criminal Justice System

 Not all cases of domestic assault are best served by a criminal sentence.
 There are many community programs available that help individuals who use violence to change their behaviour.
-If you can show the court that you are serious about changing your behaviour and commit to a conflict resolution program such as the PAR program (Partner Assault Response Program), you may be able to avoid a criminal sentence.
+If you can show the court that you are serious about changing your behaviour and commit to a conflict resolution program such as the PAR program (Partner Assault Response Program) or even private counseling, you may be able to avoid a criminal record.